 Freda Wells

-In August 2024, a small group of passionate people decided to 'create a bubble of good energy', and invited people to connect with a beautiful idea: the citizen story, the subject of Jon Alexander’s book, Citizens.
-The goal was simple: to re-ignite a sense of connection and agency in those who joined us.
 You couldn't find a speaker more likely to spark a sense of connection and agency than Jon Alexander, who's intellect, unbounding optimism and deep humility unite any room.
 What is hard to capture in an article after such an event - is the feeling in the room by the end of the evening: connectedness, buoyancy, delight.
-Humans are designed for this: to problem-solve together, to build cultures of growth.
+Humans are designed for this:Â to problem-solve together, to build cultures of growth.
 Seeds of hope, inspiration and connection were planted.
-We can't wait to see what blossoms in this space.
+We can't wait to see what blossoms in this space.Â

 One participant commented afterwards, 'my brain is still sparking'.
 Mission accomplished.
 Let's light that spark!

 Key to successful gatherings is the invisible: our intentions, checking in with our unconscious biases, our energy.
 When we show up to serve, and tap into our 'why' - and intentionally hold space and curiosity for each person's potential - magic happens.
 Perhaps what the world needs right now is less about outcomes and deliverables, and more about understanding the conditions that can create those.
 Once upon a time, we all felt that the world was a little magic.
 We curled up for story time each evening, and were read fairytales and stories that lit up our imaginations.
-Maybe it is time for us to reconnect with some imaginations, with some magic.
+Maybe it is time for us to reconnect with our imaginations, and with some magic.

 A catalyst for this event was a desire to lift the general mood hanging in the air in Aotearoa.
-The vibe in Wellington -and across New Zealand in general - has been a bit 'meh' lately, with 6,500 public sector job cuts and counting (edit as at Dec 2024: 11,000...) with the current government's style encapsulated in short-term gain for a few, at great cost to the many, and despairingly at huge cost to the environment.
-For those of us perhaps with the luxury to do so at times like this, who believe that humans are capable of better, feel driven to ask, 'what can we do?', 'what is needed?' 'what needs to shift?'
-The history of humanity is a tale shaped by the challenges thrown our way (or that we've created!) and each challenge invites us to consider, how will I show up?
-There are times however when this question seems more pressing…
+The vibe in Wellington -and across New Zealand in general - has been a bit 'meh' lately, with 6,500 public sector job cuts and counting (edit as at Dec 2024: 11,000...) with the current government's moves encapsulated in short-term gain for a few, at great cost to the many, and to the environment.
+It feels like a time that we're called to look inward and draw on deeper reserves if we can, and to ask, 'what can we do?', 'what is needed?' 'what needs to shift?'
+The history of humanity is a tale shaped by the challenges thrown our way (or that we've created!).
+Each challenge invites us to consider, how will I show up?
+There are times however when this question seems more pressingâŚ

 Bare with me as I go deeper into the 'why' of this event and the series that it has kicked off.
 I think it deserves some time in the limelight, given it's transferability to other contexts.